WHO IS THE 11+ COURSE FOR?

 The format of this exam is as follows:

-Two papers, each 45 to 50 minutes long and each testing 3 areas: non-verbal reasoning, verbal reasoning and numerical reasoning.
+Two papers, each 45 to 50 minutes long and each testing 3 areas: verbal reasoning, numerical reasoning and non-verbal reasoning.

 Registering for the Buckinghamshire 11+ exams Children attending Bucks primary schools are entered automatically.
-Parents of out of county children should register directly with the Buckinghamshire 11+ Admissions Team on 01296 383250.
-The deadline for registering is likely to be in the summer term of year 5.
+Parents of out-of-county children should register directly with the Buckinghamshire 11+ Admissions Team on 01296 383250.

-Registration dates, exam dates, exam formats and admissions criteria given above are historically accurate, but are subject to change.
+Registration dates, exam dates, exam formats and admissions criteria are subject to change.
 There have been changes to all the above in recent years, so it would be prudent to remain prepared for more changes.
 In the event of such changes we reserve the right to amend, without notice and without consultation, any aspect of the course as we deem necessary, including the structure and content of the course, and pricing: the aim of any such changes would be to prepare the children better.